Ila-bura/friends-trivia/README.md

 #### Audio Player

-The user has the option to play the theme song while they play.
-The embedded media player displays the controls so that the user can adjust the volume and stop the music at any time.
+The user has the option to play the theme song while they take the quiz.
+The embedded media player lets the user play, pause the music and adjust the volume at any time.
 It is worth noting that the music does not play authomatically and the loop option was avoided.

 ![Media player](assets/images/images-readme/media-player.png)

 #### Social Links

-In the footer area the social media links of Facebook, YouTube and Instagram serve the purpose of giving the user the chance to potentially reach out and connect with the author of the site.
+In the footer area, the icons of Facebook, YouTube and Instagram are clickable and serve the purpose of giving the user the chance of potentially reaching out and connect with the author of the site.
+As the website has educational purposes only, the links open the homepages of the respective social media.

 ![Social Links](assets/images/images-readme/social-media.png)